Sakshamoo17/satya/README.md

 <h4>_____________________________________________________________________________________________________________________</h4>

-# satya Different website with many effect and good features.
+# Different website with many effect and good features.

 <h4><a href ="satya.fuertdevelopers.com">Website</a></h4>
 <br>